 To a normally functioning brain there’s something exciting to be alive, even if there’s heartache, even if there’s mourning.
 Imagine what it would be like if the spark were gone from everything, if you were just trapped in the static traffic of your mind.

 I got stuck for a bit while writing this post, and I almost didn’t write it.
-I wanted it to beautiful and meaningful and insightful.
+I wanted it to be beautiful and meaningful and insightful.
 It started out ok, but things got difficult along the way.
 I felt a sense of dread seeping in.
 I thought, “If it’s not good, then what’s the point?”
 I tried to tell myself, “just do your best”.
 But what if my best isn’t good enough?

 Eight years after her death I feel like I should have done something amazing to honor her memory.
 I thought in grad school I might discover some miracle breakthrough in the treatment of depression.
 I didn’t.
 I thought I would coach the UCLA ultimate team to a national championship.
 I didn’t.
 And I wanted this post to be moving, and really say something unique about depression.
 I’m not sure I did that either.